palpico/papt_jobsity/Challenge02/README.md

 First we had to access https://developer.marvel.com/docs register and get an API key.

+Before using postman we have to create a hash that will be passed along with out public key and a ts field.

+We use MD5 from the string composed with 9762+public_key+private_key

 **Get information related to the list of characters of Cable & Deadpool (2004) #46 (Zombie Variant)**

 I had to check comic Id so it can be used to access the characters list.
 For this I used: